kj-kwan/real-estate-valuation-analysis/README.md

 # Real Estate Valuation Analysis
 Analyzes real estate property listings data and rental data to estimate DCF (Discounted Cash Flow) value of a property.

+<b>Note:</b> Data setup is currently specific to Calgary, Alberta, Canada.
+Data structure is based on the MLS site.

 ## Valuation Methodology
 Uses a discounted cash flow model to assess the rental income valuation of a property.

 ## Assumptions (Default Values)
 * Discount rate = 10%